Runcorn: Community facilities

 There are three privately run swimming pools at Beechwood Community Centre, INARA club and Holiday Inn Runcorn.
-The local authority runs two leisure centres and swimming pools at Runcorn Swimming Pool and Brookvale Recreation Centre in addition to outdoor sporting facilities in its parks.
+The local authority runs two leisure centres and swimming pools at Brookvale Recreation Centre in Runcorn and Halton Leisure Centre in Widnes in addition to outdoor sporting facilities in its parks.

 Runcorn's hospital is Halton General Hospital, which is administered by the Warrington and Halton Teaching Hospitals NHS Foundation Trust.
 It has an Urgent Care Centre but acute medical services are provided by Warrington Hospital.
 The Cheshire and Merseyside Treatment Centre, a purpose-built hospital for orthopaedic surgery, is on the same site.
 Halton Haven Hospice is in the Murdishaw area of the town.
 The body responsible for planning health services in Runcorn, including primary care, is the Halton Clinical Commissioning Group.

 Cheshire Constabulary operate a police station adjacent to Runcorn Shopping City in the centre of the New Town and Cheshire Fire and Rescue Service maintains a 24-hour fire station.